Pilates with Go Chlo

 Changed the video size to encourage users to continue scrolling.

 With the usability of my prototype revised, it's now finally time to apply UI design.
-Chloe had asked for help with refreshing her brand logo and so I also helped her to refresh her branding.

 Applying final UI designs on prototype

 When discussing what she would like her brand to embody, the phrases and keywords she gave me were:

 Celebrate the movement of all types of bodies